bensutherland/amplitools/README.md

 ```

-amplitools generally is run through R. To initialize your session, open the Rscript `amplitools/01_scripts/00_initiator.R` and source the script.
-This will initiate R functions used in this section.
+amplitools is mostly run in R. To initialize a session, open and source `01_scripts/00_initiator.R` to initiate functions.

-Test out the platform with test data:
+Optional: test out the platform with test data:
 `load_vc(input_folder = "02_input_data", test_only = TRUE)`
 This should load 8024 rows and 14 columns, with 2079 unique markers, from two different samples, and will save the output as input.list for inspection.

 ## A. VariantCaller to genepop ##
-This section will allow you to convert [VariantCaller](https://www.thermofisher.com/ca/en/home/life-science/sequencing/next-generation-sequencing/ion-torrent-next-generation-sequencing-workflow/ion-torrent-next-generation-sequencing-data-analysis-workflow/ion-torrent-suite-software.html) output files (TVC) to a standard genepop file for downstream analysis.
+This section will allow you to convert [Torrent VariantCaller](https://www.thermofisher.com/ca/en/home/life-science/sequencing/next-generation-sequencing/ion-torrent-next-generation-sequencing-workflow/ion-torrent-next-generation-sequencing-data-analysis-workflow/ion-torrent-suite-software.html) output files (TVC) to a standard genepop file for downstream analysis.

-An example of the input file is provided: [02_input_data/test_data.xls](https://github.com/bensutherland/amplitools/blob/main/02_input_data/test_data.xls)
+An example input file is provided: [02_input_data/test_data.xls](https://github.com/bensutherland/amplitools/blob/main/02_input_data/test_data.xls)

-#### 00. Prepare inputs and functions
+### 00. Prepare inputs and functions
-**Important note:** input filename must be alphanumeric characters only connected with hyphens or underscores (i.e., no spaces).
-Multiple sequential underscores without other alphanumeric characters breaking up the underscores will cause the script to fail (e.g., `this__will_not_work`).

 Copy any number of input files in the folder `02_input_data`.

+**Important note on filenames:** input filename must be alphanumeric characters only connected with hyphens or underscores (i.e., no spaces).
+Importantly, multiple sequential underscores without other alphanumeric characters breaking up the underscores will cause the script to fail (e.g., `this__will_not_work_as_a_filename.xls`).

 #### 01. Load data
-**Background**
-VariantCaller format interpretation:
+**Essential background on TVC formats:**
-'No Call' means missing data (0000)
+- 'No Call' = missing data (0000)
-'Absent' means homozygous reference (0101)
+- 'Absent' = homozygous reference (0101)
-'Heterozygous' means heterozygous (0102)
+- 'Heterozygous' = heterozygote (0102)
-'Homozygous' means homozygous variant (0202)
+- 'Homozygous' = homozygous alternate (0202)
+Where REF or ALT is based on their designations in the hotspot file.

-Please note: all variantCaller input files **must** have been generated using the same hotspot file.
-The script assumes that all designations of VariantCaller formats are the same for all files.
+All variantCaller input files **must** have been generated using the same hotspot file, because this script assumes that all REF or ALT designations as above are the same for all files.

 ##### 01.a.
 Prepare genotype block ####
-In R, use the following function to **select only hotspot markers** for all input files in `02_input_data`, then convert genotype calls to genepop format to output a multilocus genotype matrix (rows: samples; columns: loci):
+Use the following R function to select only hotspot markers in all input files (in `02_input_data`), and then convert genotype calls to genepop format to output a multilocus genotype matrix where rows are samples and columns are loci:
 `proton_to_genepop(neg_control="BLANK")`

-note: include the exact string for a pattern only within your negative control samples.
+Function notes:
+- sample identifiers will be created as `RunName__Barcode__SampleName`.
+- negative control designation requires the exact matching string
-note: if there are periods in locus names, they will be converted to underscores.
+- periods in locus names will be converted to underscores.

-The output will be a tab-delimited text file in `02_input_data/prepped_matrices/`, one per input file.
-Sample identifiers will be created as `RunName__Barcode__SampleName`.
+- any instance of 'pop' in locus names will be converted to '.p.o.p.' to avoid genepop reading functions reading as the end of locus names and start of genotype data (i.e., POP separator)

+Output: tab-delim text file per input file in `02_input_data/prepped_matrices/`

 To inspect mean marker coverage per experimental or control sample, see output files:
 `03_results/mean_marker_cov_per_sample_*.txt`